As an Amazon Associate I earn from qualifying purchases.

 After washing them thoroughly, cut off the stem end, and cut them into 1-2″ pieces.

-Most veggies require a quick blanch before being frozen.
+Most veggies require a quick blanch before being frozen, at least that is what is recommended by the National Center for Home Food Preservation.
 Blanching is just submersing them in boiling water for a few short minutes, and then putting them quickly in an ice water bath to stop the cooking process.

 The blanching process helps to retain the vegetable color, flavor, and nutrients and it also kills off enzymes that are beginning to break down the vegetables and also kills any surface organisms that might still be there after washing them.